aws-samples/aws-control-tower-controls-terraform/README.md

 There are three primary types of control behaviors:

 1. Preventive controls are designed to prevent actions from occurring.
-These are implemented with [service control policies (SCPs)](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps.html) in AWS Organizations.
+These are implemented with [service control policies (SCPs)](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps.html) or [resource control policies (RCPs)](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_rcps.html) in AWS Organizations.
 The status of a preventive control is either enforced or not enabled.
 Preventive controls are supported in all AWS Regions.

 2. Detective controls are designed to detect specific events when they occur and log the action in CloudTrail.
 These are implemented with AWS [Config rules](https://docs.aws.amazon.com/config/latest/developerguide/evaluate-config.html).
 The status of a detective control is either clear, in violation, or not enabled.
 Detective controls apply only in those AWS Regions supported by AWS Control Tower.